-The privately-funded concept sought to bring together the very best in local produce as well as savours from around the globe, all under one roof…
+This privately-funded indoor-market concept sought to bring together the very best in local produce as well as savours from around the globe, all under one roof.

-Divided into two separate spaces (our only criticism!), the largest area is accessed from the Passage Robert Doisneau- a transformed shopping arcade- midway down Quai Vauban.
+Divided into two separate spaces (our only criticism!), the largest area is situated in the Passage Robert Doisneau- a transformed shopping arcade- midway down Quai Vauban.

-Walking up the Quai, away from the Castillet, you find yourself on the doorstep to the annex of les Halles, le Carré Arago.
+For a dedicated market shopping experience, walk up the Quai, away from the Castillet, and you will find yourself on the doorstep to the annex of les Halles, le Carré Arago.
 It’s an intimate affair- a snug collection of 7 or 8 vendors- nestled in another newly-renovated, formerly-derelict building.

-Accessed from place Gabriel Péri, this is smaller, cosier, calmer version of the Quai Vauban markets.
-Regardless, it is still home to top-quality produce and passionate, talented producers.
+Accessed from place Gabriel Péri, this is smaller, calmer version of the Quai Vauban markets, but it still very much adheres to the same clean, modern style.
+The high ceilings give the space a light and airy feel, with vendors occupying open-fronted shops on either side of the walkway.
+It is home to top-quality produce and passionate, talented producers.
 Discover cheeses, meats, fish, bread, flowers, wine and much, much more…